 Our school provides services designed to help you make good decisions and set realistic goals.
 We can provide opportunities and information which will allow you to explore potential career areas.
-Mr. Driedger will meet with all grade 11 and 12 students in September to discuss post-secondary and career path options.
+Mr. Driedger will meet with all grade 11 and 12 students in September to discuss course options.
 We will also share a variety of resources that can be accessed in determining career paths.
 In addition, Prairie Spirit has a Transitions Facilitator, Barb Kielo, who can be contacted to gain additional support.
+Finally, you may talk to any of your high school teachers for guidance or with questions you may have about post-secondary education and careers after high school.